Simple isotherm equations to fit type I adsorption data: Theory

 The present model suggests that $\xi\rightarrow \Xi$ as the subsystem volume is increased.
-Thus, in order to predict $q$, we should assume that the maximum number of molecules $n_{\mr{s}}$ is large enough such that $A_j^{\sigma}\rightarrow 0$ for all $j$ \cite{reiss}.
-However, if we assume that each $R_j$ is an adjustable parameter, this would give us a high number of adjustable parameters with poor statistical confidence \cite{rutfin}.
-A solution for this problem could be assume $n_{\mr{s}}$ as a small number of molecules that adsorb on a microscopic imaginary subsystem and the parameters $\{R_j\}$ as representative parameters of the experimental adsorption isotherm.
-Thus, we are assuming that the adsorbate system can be divided into an abstract and idealized grand ensemble of subsystems.
-The characteristics of the adsorbate+adsorbent system like molecule-surface and molecule-molecule interactions are included abstractly in these subsystems.
-This is an ad hoc guess because we are not claiming that this idealized system exists, but this assumption is a convenient picture that allows us to apply the cell model even to heterogeneous systems despite this model was originally conceived to study relatively homogeneous systems like zeolites.
+Thus, in order to predict $q$ we should assume that the maximum number of molecules $n_{\mr{s}}$ and the volume $v_S$ are very large.
+However if we assume that each $R_j$ is an adjustable parameter, then this would give us a large number of adjustable parameters with poor statistical confidence \cite{rutfin}.
+A solution to this problem is to assume $n_{\mr{s}}$ as a small number of molecules that adsorb into a microscopic imaginary effective subsystem, and the parameters $\{R_j\}$ as representative parameters of the experimental adsorption isotherm.
+The characteristics of the adsorbate+adsorbent system like molecule-surface and molecule-molecule interactions are included effectively in these subsystems; probably by a modified intermolecular potential.
+This is ad hoc guess is a convenient picture that allows us to apply the cell model to complex zeolite and heterogeneous systems in general.

-Accordingly with Eq. (\ref{eq:prob}), the probability that a subsystem with $n$ adsorbed molecules will be found is (assuming ideal gas phase):
+The probability that a subsystem with $j$ adsorbed molecules will be found is (assuming ideal gas phase):

 Eq. (\ref{eq:isot}) can be written as: